arslansD/Data/README.md

-# Database Management System for Library on Javafx and Postgres
+# Database Management System for Ala Too Library on Javafx and Postgres
 ## Description:

 This assignment is based on developing a Library Database using Java